 You should already be preparing for next year’s event along the way.
 The more you fine tune this along the way, the easier it gets year in and year out.
 Talk to your vendors, sponsors, venues etc, let them know you would like to do this again next year.
 Give them time to plan as well.

 Stay positive and learn every step along the way.
 Not only are you working to gather funds and attention with this fundraiser, you are also planning for the future.
 Think of this like a business!

 What can you do after reading this post?

 Share this series with anyone you know that needs help organizing their first fundraising event!
 Running an event is stressful and usually a second or third job for most people.
 Time is of the essence.
 This series can help get you up to speed.

 Also, our business consultants here at Constant Contact are a great resource to shorten this learning curve and help you with your event game plan.
 There are plenty of free resources to help you maximize your registration so that you run your event instead of your event running you.
 Simply put, we help you save time and make you more money!

 If you ever have any specific questions you can reach out to me directly: rmahoney (at) constantcontact.com and I would be more than willing to show you how to organize and customize your event towards your specific cause or type of event.

 Want to learn more?

-To see how our Event Marketing product works click here and go through the mock registration.
+See how our event management product works and go through the mock registration.
 Keep in mind that all the branding and look and feel of YOUR event will be different than this but this will give you an awesome idea of how easy registration can be.